gnick18/GN_Botany563/MainProject/Notes.md

 1. Create a pipeline that can grab the amino acid sequences of every ICS protein domain within Eurotiales.
 This pipeline then needs to condense them all into a single fasta file, while adding in the metadata to each grabbed core protein domain.

-- This part of the project is straightforard in terms of goal, but will require me to make a custom bash/python pipeline to exicute the most efficiently.
+- This part of the project is straightforard in terms of goal, but will require me to make a custom bash/python pipeline to execute.

 2. Make an alignment of the fasta file using both muscle and T-Coffee